 Both Thompson and Higginson were late, comparatively, to the subject guy.
 They were around during the pre-Civil War times.
 And, both were heavily New England in pedigree.
 One thing to remember is that after the Revolution, we had lots of people coming here.
 In fact, D.A.R. has many members whose patriot ancestors came sometime in the 18th century prior to the uproar.
 But, we also had the Spanish here for a few centuries by that time.
 And, people came from all over.

 Just like now.
-And, given some of the discussions that I see, we really need educational thrusts related to the hidden history of the U.S. So, let's go back a few decades prior to these two guys.
+And, given some of the discussions that we see, we really need educational thrusts related to the hidden history of the U.S. So, let's go back a few decades prior to these two guys.
 One of the early explorers, a mountain man, was out west in the 1820s.
 He started in St. Louis working in the fur trade business.
 Then, he went west and covered a whole lot of territory.
 He took notes, drew maps, and even wrote letters.
 And, he has a New England pedigree which needs to be researched further.
-I looked at some reports and provide a brief list of families: Smith, Strong, Partridge, Mather, Ingersoll, Langley, Adams, Kilborne, Foote, Eddy.
+We looked at some reports and provide a brief list of families: Smith, Strong, Partridge, Mather, Ingersoll, Langley, Adams, Kilborne, Foote, Eddy.
 Like many, he has oodles of cousins.

 Jedediah did not have descendants, but his siblings did.